ashvardanian/LibSee/README.md

 - On `x86_64` architecture, the `rdtscp` instruction yields both the CPU cycle and also the unique identifier of the core.
 Very handy if you are profiling a multi-threaded application.
 - Once the unloading sequence reaches `libsee.so`, the `STDOUT` is already closed.
 So if you want to print to the console, you may want to reopen the `/dev/tty` device before printing usage stats.
 - On MacOS the `sprintf`, `vsprintf`, `snprintf`, `vsnprintf` are macros.
 You have to `#undef` them.
+- On `Release` builds compilers love replacing your code with `memset` and `memcpy` calls.
+As the symbol can't be found from inside LibSee, it will `SEGFAULT` so don't forget to disable such optimizations for built-ins `-fno-builtin`.

 ## Coverage